 WARNING: Aboriginal and Torres Strait Islander viewers are warned that this page may contain the images of deceased people.

-I’m a 16-year-old girl from Australia, from the place where My Dreaming began.
-For over six years now, I have been traveling the world with my parents and my twin brother on a school of life journey.
+I’m an 19-year-old girl from Australia, from the place where My Dreaming began.
+For eight years now, I have been traveling the world with my parents and my twin brother on a school of life journey.

 We don’t have what you would refer to as a conventional lifestyle.
 While my brother and I are classified as “homeschoolers”, we are definitely not the classic definition of what you might think this means.
 We don’t have formal classes, a structured curriculum, nor do we strictly follow any particular defined style of education, yet still, we learn a great deal in our everyday experiences.
 I like to think of ourselves more as life learners, everyday activating knowledge within us from the world and all the living things surrounding us.

 Before we embarked on our journey around the world, we had travelled quite a lot around Australia, throughout the states of Victoria, Tasmania, New South Wales, Queensland, South Australia, and the Northern Territory, enjoying the nature and beauty of the land of my birth and the land that holds a deep place in my heart.

 We even made it to Uluru, Australia’s ‘Red Centre’ and were honoured to experience and learn about the sacred Aboriginal lands, the indigenous people and their customs.
 I learned about the significance of our environment, of the places we live in, the concept of timelessness, images of wisdom that get passed on to descendants through ceremony & song and most importantly, about our connectedness to every living thing.
 That was when I realised that our Dreaming is the act of creation from our dreams to reality.